ahubi/CarND-Path-Planning-Project/README.md

 As stated above the goal of this project is:
 * Move safely the car on the highway through traffic
 * Change lanes with minimum jerk
-* Obey speed limit

 ### Move safely the car on the highway through traffic
-In this project the highway has three lanes, each lane has a width of 4 meters.
+The highway has three lanes, each lane has a width of 4 meters.
 Lane id's starting from the left are used to identify the lanes in the code and to calculate trajectories.

 ![Lane model](./img/drawing.png)

 Lane model and change pattens
-The red car in the picture can do one lane at a time.
-Double lane changes are also in the real world scenario a dangerous maneuver.
+The red car in the picture can do one lane change at a time.
+Double lane changes are not favored and also in the real world scenario are considered as a dangerous maneuver.
 The car simulator provides within the sensor_fusion data all car objects detected by the sensors.
 On every update from simulator the surrounding cars are sorted into two groups:

-* Cars in front
+* Cars in front of the self driving vehicle
-* Cars behind
+* Cars behind the self driving vehicle

-For the same lane as the self driving car only distance to the object in front is checked.
+For the lane in which self driving car is driving only distance to the object in front is checked.
 The class path_planer is created to handle sensor data and provide information for next possible and necessary actions.